 We would ask all visitors observe the following:

-- People accessing the hospital are required to perform hand hygiene regularly and should wear a surgical mask during the visit
+- People accessing the Hospital are required to perform hand hygiene regularly

 - The Hospital is a no smoking hospital this includes the use of electronic smoking devices